-- E. Facilitating academic misconduct giving assistance or attempting to assist another in the commitment of academic misconduct. - F. Multiple submission submitting the same paper or oral report for credit in two courses without the instructor's permission, making minor revisions in a paper or report for which credit has already been received, whether from the University or another institution, and submitting it again as a new piece of work. - G. Improper recording or dissemination of instructional content recording, sale, or dissemination (including posting) of instructional content without the express permission of the instructor or under an accommodation approved by the Office of Disability Services. - H. Improper use of copyrighted material unlawful copying, distribution, or uploading of copyrighted material including course materials and tests, regardless of format, including through online platforms such as Course Hero, Chegg, etc. - I. Other Academic Misconduct Examples of academic misconduct include allowing another student to copy from one's paper during an examination or test, distributing test questions or substantive information about the material to be covered on a test before the scheduled exercise, taking an examination or test for another student, or signing a false name on an academic exercise.
+- E. Facilitating academic misconduct giving assistance or attempting to assist another in the commitment of academic misconduct. - F. Multiple submission submitting the same paper or oral report for credit in two courses without the instructor's permission, making minor revisions in a paper or report for which credit has already been received, whether from the University or another institution, and submitting it again as a new piece of work. - G. Improper recording or dissemination of instructional content recording, sale, or dissemination (including posting) of instructional content without the express permission of the instructor or under an accommodation approved by the Office of Disability Services. - H. Improper use of copyrighted material unlawful copying, distribution, or uploading of copyrighted material including course materials and tests, regardless of format, including through online platforms such as Course Hero, Chegg, etc. Permissible uses of copyrighted materials, such as fair use, does not constitute improper use of copyrighted materials under the Code of Student Conduct. - I. Other Academic Misconduct- Examples of academic misconduct include allowing another student to copy from one's paper during an examination or test, distributing test questions or substantive information about the material to be covered on a test before the scheduled exercise, taking an examination or test for another student, or signing a false name on an academic exercise.

-The procedures for allegations of academic misconduct can be found in section 410.00 of this Code.
+The procedures for allegations of academic misconduct can be found in section 410.00 of the Code of Student Conduct.